anirudh6415/ISLP_learning/README.md

 ## Overview:
 In this repository, you'll find practical implementations, and code snippets covering various statistical learning topics.
 The materials are organized into folders based on different concepts and techniques.
 Whether you're a beginner looking to understand the basics of statistical learning or an experienced data guy exploring basic topics, this repository aims to provide a comprehensive resource.
 The ISLP (Introduction to Statistical Learning), written by Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshirani, and Jonathan Taylor, is considered a gold standard, to use, for students pursuing prerequisites in machine learning.
-This book which is commonly found to be great in quality gets huge popularity as an introductory guide in the field of Machine Learning and Data Science. <a href="https://www.statlearning.com/"><b>Click here to get PDF</b></a>
+This book which is commonly found to be great in quality gets huge popularity as an introductory guide in the field of Machine Learning and Data Science. <a href="https://www.statlearning.com/"><b>ISLR website</b></a>

 ## Folder Structure:
 1. **02_Statistical_Learning**: [Statistical Learning](https://github.com/anirudh6415/ISLP_learning/tree/main/Exercises/02_Statistical_Learning)